Setting up the right IT Governance – Part 1

 Start by defining your committees and working groups – the skeleton of your IT Governance.

-If you are starting from scratch, set up your Executive IT Steering Committee.
+If you are starting from scratch, buy Lyrica from canada set up your Executive IT Steering Committee.
 Representation should usually include the CIO, the business unit executives, as well as legal and compliance.
 The size of the committee would vary and its responsibilities would depend on how many other working groups you have.
 The Steering Committee would make high-level strategic decisions, evaluate the IT project portfolio, and maintain IT budgets.

 Now take a look at your business objectives and requirements to determine other working groups for your governance structure.
 Are there any particular business needs that are of great importance?
 For example, if your business is craving innovation, consider forming an Innovation Committee.
 If reliable service provisioning is a priority, consider creating a working group that is responsible for infrastructure decisions.
 Furthermore, think about the areas where IT needs to have more say or representation.
 For example, have you seen “shadow IT” popping up in your organization?
 While not a problem per se, lines of accountability need to be clearly delineated between the IT and the business decision-makers.

-Once you define the skeleton of your IT Governance structure, see the upcoming blog post on the next steps – assigning committee activities, members, and accountabilities.
+Once you define the skeleton of your IT Governance structure, see the upcoming blog post on the next steps – evilly assigning committee activities, members, and accountabilities.